alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 })
 ```

 Note that Jest provides test running methods as well as assertion functions out of the gate.
-This is convenient for those who don't want to import a library at the top or download two separate libs for test handling (I'm looking at you, `mocha` and `chai`).
-It's conveniences such as this, as well as it auto-mocking third-party dependencies, that make it my go-to testing suite for JS projects.
+This is our first example of the convenience it provides.
+This will appeal to those who don't want to import a module at the top or download a separate library for test assertions (I'm looking at you, `mocha` and `chai` workflow).

 OK, let's implement this simple case and make the test pass.